State Highway 31 (New Zealand): Route description

 It was classified as a state highway on 1 April 1948.

 Major intersections

+The entire route is within Ōtorohanga District.

 History

 In 1885 the road crossing the river was only 6 ft wide at Ōpārau.
 From about 1900 a coach ran for passengers between Kawhia and Te Awamutu, with a launch between Kawhia and Ōpārau. Ōpārau Ferry Bridge opened in 1913.
 In 1924 a 52 ft concrete bridge was built over the Ōpārau to carry what is now SH 31.
 Metalling of the road was completed in 1926.